canonical/design.ubuntu.com/apps/building-blocks/context-menus/index.md

   <div class="ten-col">
   <h2 id="overview">Overview</h2>
   <p>The toolkit includes convergent menu components that can be applied across all devices to provide a shortcut to the most relevant actions within your app.</p>
-  <p>A context menu can contain shortcuts to primary actions or commands that are relevant to the user’s current context.</p>
+  <p>A context menu can contain shortcuts to primary actions or commands that are relevant to the user&#8217;s current context.</p>
 </div>
   <div class="ten-col">
   <h4>Staged</h4>